Tartan-AUV/tauv-mono/README.md

 ## Ubuntu 20.04 Installation
 Since ROS and all the dependencies used here require the Ubuntu 20.04 operating system, you must somehow get it.

-If you're on an M1 Mac, look up "UTM M1 Ubuntu 20.04 VM" and follow instructions to install all the required stuff.
-If you're on another kind of machine, look up "Dual boot {your operating system} and Ubuntu".
-Make sure that, despite what a tutorial might use, you download and use files (like `.iso` files) for Ubuntu version 20.04.
+If you're on an M1 Mac, look up "VMWare M1 Ubuntu 20.04 Tutorial" and follow instructions to install all the required stuff.
+If you're on another kind of machine, look up "Dual boot {your operating system} and Ubuntu" or "VMWare {OS} Ubuntu 20.04 Tutorial".
+Make sure that, despite what a tutorial might use, you download and use files (like `.iso` files) for **Ubuntu version 20.04**.

 Return once you are able to access Ubuntu.